ottop/yam_launcher/PrivacyPolicy.md

 However, enabling the weather option requires certain data to be sent to Open-Meteo for purposes of retrieving locations and weather.
 This data includes the URL used for the request.
 Open-Meteo may also store your IP address.

 The URL includes the coordinates of your weather location.
 If the location is manually set, the coordinates are of the selected location.
 If GPS location is used, the coordinates are the set GPS coordinates.

+Additionally, searching for a location for the weather manually sends the search query to Open-Meteo as it uses their geocoding api to obtain matching locations.

 For information on how this data is handled, refer to [Open-Meteo](https://open-meteo.com/en/terms).